icssc/SOCSpider/README.md

-# SOCSpider

-SOCSpider is a service that scrapes, processes, and stores data from WebSOC.
-It allows viewing of historical enrollment data on [AntAlmanac](https://antalmanac.com).
+This is a core AntAlmanac service that collects class enrollment information from WebSOC.

-## Configuration
-In this repository, it is designed to be deployed to AWS Lambda and run once a day, sending the data to a MongoDB instance running on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+In this repository, it is designed to be deployed to AWS Lambda and run once a day, logging the results to a remote MongoDB.
 However, it is trivial to extract the code to run however you want it.
-It uses [Serverless Framework](https://www.serverless.com/) for easy deployment management.
+It uses the serverless framework for easy deployment management.

-## For AntAlmanac contributors:
-### Please see internal AntAlmanac documentation for details.
+To deploy, you'll need a serverless account and AWS credentials loaded on your environment.

 To test locally, use pip to install the requirements from `requirements.txt`:

 `pip install -r requirements.txt`